KittyGiraudel/site/_posts/2014-03-31-getting-the-most-out-of-sass-placeholders.md

 Because extending takes the current selector to move it to the extended selector, it makes it impossible to use it from different scopes.
 For instance, you can't extend a placeholder that has been declared in a `@media` block, nor can you extend a placeholder from root if you're within a `@media` directive.

-<blockquote class="pull-quote--right">Cross-scope extends is the most wanted feature from Sass.</blockquote>
+> Cross-scope extends is the most wanted feature from Sass.

 And *this* is a huge issue.
 Fortunately, this has to be the most expected feature request from Sass (according to the outrageous number of issues mentioning this on their repo: [#501](https://github.com/nex3/sass/issues/501), [#640](https://github.com/nex3/sass/issues/640), [#915](https://github.com/nex3/sass/issues/915), [#1050](https://github.com/nex3/sass/issues/1050), [#1083](https://github.com/nex3/sass/issues/1083)).
 At this point, we believe Sass maintainers will find a way to allow cross-scope extending.